Pep Guardiola likes his hoodie these days, doesn't he?

 If you're feeling charitable and fancy picking up your own version of Guardiola's latest fashion statement, it is available to buy on the Open Arms website.
 You can also buy T-shirts, face masks, tote bags, mugs, water bottles and badges...or just donate if you're feeling generous.

-The hoodie certainly seemed to be a good-luck charm for Guardiola, who watched his side pick up their 18th successive win thanks to Raheem Sterling's salmon header early in the first half.
+The hoodie certainly seemed to be a good-luck charm for Guardiola when he wore it against Arsenal earlier back in February.
+He watched his side pick up their 18th successive win thanks to Raheem Sterling's salmon header early in the first half.

 After a hard-fought 90 minutes, it was a win Guardiola welcomed...with open arms.